beeware/beefore/README.rst

 Beefore
 =======

-Tools to run pre-merge checks on a project.
+Performs pre-merge checks (such as code style) on a pull request.

 Quickstart
 ----------